lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 - Exploring data (dot/boxplots, violinplots, correlation heatmap)
     - Need to understand the data before doing any serious wrangling
 - NE: Coding example of Simpson's paradox in health setting (real world example?) (or in lesson 2)
+- Use diet dataset from Epi package to show case examples and code?

 ---
 ## Final Slide